pin591/basic-swift-examples/Generics.md

 ```
 let doubleSum = addDoubles(x: 1.0, y: 2.0)

+The function signatures of addInts and addDoubles are different, but the function bodies are identical.
+Do you have two functions, but the code inside them is repeated.
+Generics can be used to reduce these two functions to one and remove the redundant code.

 ## How to write generic data structures

 ## How to use type constraints.